www.tdmckinnon.com

 Chapter 1: IN THE SHADOW OF GUILT

-On the roof top of the thirty-story office block opposite, and four floors above Craven’s penthouse, I'm in full sniper mode and ready for the task at hand.
-It's been ten hours since I arrived in the early hours of the morning and set up my hide.
+On the rooftop of the thirty story office block, opposite and four floors above Craven’s penthouse, I'm in full sniper mode and ready for the task at hand.
+It's been ten hours since I arrived in the early hours of this morning and set up my hide.

 “Had it been twenty years ago I would have had him as they hustled him into the building…” I say indignantly.
-“As it was, I couldn’t be sure I wouldn’t hit one of the CPP team… I didn’t take the chance.”
+“As it was, I couldn’t be sure I wouldn’t hit one of his CPP team… I couldn’t take that chance.”

 “Shit!… He must have picked them up in the States; or I would have had some wind of it,” comments Bobby.